Fake-Face/PhysiX/README.md

 The file "physics.bin" is compiled for Linux so if you want to play the game, you need to open a terminal and write this command in the current repistory : ./physics.bin

 // SOME INFOS ABOUT DOC SOON //

+Some implementation for the game will be pushed soon :)